michael-0brien/cryojax/docs/api/simulator/structure.md

 # Modeling cryo-EM structures

 There are many different data representations of biological structures for cryo-EM, including atomic models, voxel maps, and neural network representations.
-The optimal representation to use depends on the user's needs.
-Therefore, CryoJAX supports a variety of structure representations as well as a modeling interface for creating new representations downstream.
-More generally, cryoJAX implements *functions* of structures via the core `AbstractStructureParameterisation` class.
+Further, there are many ways to generate these structures, such as from protein generative modeling and molecular dynamics, and there are also different ways of parametrising an electrostatic potential once a structure is generated.
+The optimal implementation to use depends on the user's needs.
+Therefore, CryoJAX supports a variety of these structure representations as well as a modeling interface for creating new representations downstream.
 This page discusses how to use this interface and documents the structures included in the library.

 ## Core base classes